-Significant swaps exposure - The requirements for treatment as a "threshold-eligible" FE counterparty specify that the counterparty not have a "significant uncleared swaps exposure" 20.
-However, the CFTC Proposal does not define "significant uncleared swaps exposure", but instead defines "significant swaps exposure."
-The Commission should clarify that "significant swaps exposure" is based only on uncleared swaps.21 Cleared exposures are subject to a separate risk regime and their exposures are effectively mitigated by the nature of being cleared through a central counterparty clearing house.
-"Significant swaps exposure" is defined in terms of quantity22 and uses defined terms that measure risk exposure that are taken from the proposed definition of "major swap participant".
-ISDA has recommended alternative measures of risk exposure in a prior comment letter with regard to the tests for a major swap participant.23 An alternative to the "significant swaps exposure" test would be to allow use of CSE internal rating systems, which are reviewed by regulators and validated by benchmarking to historical data.
+clarify that "significant swaps exposure" is based only on uncleared swaps.23 Cleared exposures are subject to a separate risk regime and their exposures are effectively mitigated by the nature of being cleared through a central counterparty clearing house.
+An alternative to the "significant swaps exposure" test would be to allow use of bank internal rating systems, which are reviewed by the regulators and validated by benchmarking to historical data.